 Both have been updated for the season and offer solid performance without the price tag of a tour ball.
 But which one is better for your game?
 The comparison is based on my reviews in real playing conditions.

-Quick Overview
+Comparison Overview

 Who Is Each Ball Suited For?